mikestowe/CPHL/README.md

 CPHL, or the Cross-Platform Hypertext Language is a hypertext specification for RESTful APIs.
 CPHL is based on HAL, but is designed to allow for greater flexibility, transmission of additional information, and empowerment of resource specific code on demand.

 It is also designed to be action driven, rather than resource driven.
-This means that a resource may be included multiple times if necessary (ie edit, delete), but described by it's title, description, and the methods it utilizes - making it more explicit than other formats.
+This means that a resource may be included multiple times if necessary (ie edit, delete), but described by its title, description, and the methods it utilizes - making it more explicit than other formats.

-CPHL requires specific key value pairs that can then be distributed across different platforms, such as JSON, XML, and YAML (see examples below).
+CPHL requires specific key value pairs that can then be distributed across different platforms, such as JSON, XML, and YAML (see examples in repository).

 <h3>General Rules</h3>
 CPHL is designed to be as flexible as possible, but does recommend the use of both the _definition and _links collections, although at minimum the _links collection is required.